Nathan Brown (rugby league, born 1993): 2022

 On 16 June, Brown was demoted to reserve grade by the Parramatta club and given permission to negotiate with other clubs.
 Brown had 18 months remaining on his contract but he was informed by Parramatta that he was not part of their future plans.

 After being left out of the Parramatta side for almost three months, Brown was named on the interchange bench for Parramatta in the 2022 NRL Grand Final against Penrith.

-Brown only played 26 minutes in the 2022 NRL Grand Final as Parramatta were defeated 28-12 against Penrith.
+Brown only played 26 minutes in the 2022 NRL Grand Final as Parramatta were defeated 28–12 against Penrith.

 2023

 On 14 March, Brown was granted an immediate release to join the Sydney Roosters for the remainder of the 2023 NRL season.

+In round 12 of the 2023 NRL season, Brown made his club debut for the Sydney Roosters in their 24–22 loss against St. George Illawarra.
+In round 23, Brown was sent off for a high tackle during the clubs 26–16 victory over Manly.

+In the Sydney Roosters round 25 NSW Cup game against Parramatta, Brown was sin binned twice during the match as the club lost 22–12.

+On 21 September, it was announced that Brown would not be offered a new contract with the Sydney Roosters and would be released.

+In November, Brown signed a one-year deal to join Manly ahead of the 2024 NRL season.

+2024

+In June, Brown signed a two-year contract extension to remain at Manly until the end of 2026.

+Brown played 22 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+On 1 July, it was announced that Brown would be ruled out for an indefinite period with a ruptured biceps injury.

+Brown played 12 games for Manly in the 2025 NRL season as the club finished 10th on the table.